Low-Lying Excitation Modes of Trapped Dipolar Fermi Gases: From Collisionless to Hydrodynamic Regime: Low-Lying Excitation Modes

-The second conclusion is that the imaginary part exhibits a peak for an intermediate relaxation time.
+The second conclusion is that the damping of the oscillations exhibits a peak for an intermediate relaxation time.
 A quantitative analysis reveals that the height of this peak is in good approximation proportional to the difference between the real parts of the frequencies in the hydrodynamic and the collisionless regime \cite{Stringari}.
-However, detailed numerical studies show small deviations from this behaviour.
-Therefore, we analyzed the dependence of the peak height from the limiting frequencies analytically for the radial quadrupole mode, whose frequency follows according to (\ref{determinant}) from solving
+However, detailed numerical studies show small deviations from this general behavior.
+Therefore, we analyzed the dependence of the peak height from the limiting frequencies analytically for the radial quadrupole mode, whose frequency follows from (\ref{determinant1}).
+Splitting the complex frequency $\Omega$ into its respective real and imaginary part allows to derive an analytic formula for the peak height, which turns out to depend on the limiting frequencies as follows